malidib/shard/README.md

    - projectile water fraction, `wfp`.
 3. Interpolate `SPH.table` to obtain the two largest post-impact remnants.
 4. Apply survivor-count logic and drop survivors below the minimum resolved fragment mass.
-5. Enforce mass and water-budget consistency for survivors and debris.
+5. Enforce mass and water-budget consistency for survivors and the SPH-derived debris reservoir.
+6. Apply `DUST_MASS_RETENTION_FACTOR` to decide what fraction of that debris reservoir is retained as resolved N-body debris.
-6. Interpolate neighboring SPH debris catalogues from `SPHDebris_catalogue/`.
+7. Interpolate neighboring SPH debris catalogues from `SPHDebris_catalogue/`.
-7. Cluster the debris in velocity space using mass-weighted `KMeans`.
+8. Cluster the retained debris in velocity space using mass-weighted `KMeans` and normalize the clusters to the retained debris budget.
-8. Map survivors and debris from the SPH collision frame back into the global REBOUND frame.
+9. Map survivors and debris from the SPH collision frame back into the global REBOUND frame.
-9. Apply immediate energy-based reaccretion checks.
+10. Apply immediate energy-based reaccretion checks.
-10. Append debris particles, update active/test-particle status, and write diagnostics.
+11. Append debris particles, update active/test-particle status, and write diagnostics.

 ---